jrief/django-formset/docs/source/single-form.rst

 Let's discuss these lines of HTML code step by step:

-Since the JavaScript implementing webcomponent ``<django-formset>`` communicates via Ajax with the server, having a hidden field containing the CSRF-token doesn't make sense.
-Instead we pass that token value as attribute to the webcomponent ``<django-formset>``.
+Since the JavaScript implementing web component ``<django-formset>`` communicates via Ajax with the server, having a hidden field containing the CSRF-token doesn't make sense.
+Instead we pass that token value as attribute to the web component ``<django-formset>``.
 Since that value is available in the rendering context, we always add it as ``<django-formset csrf-token="{{ csrf_token }}">``.

 Having setup the form's template this way, allows us to render the form instance as a string.
 This is what ``{{ form }}`` does.
 On the first sight, this may seem more cumbersome that the solution shown before when :ref:`native_form`.
-In some situations however, it might be simpler to change the signature of the form class in Python code, rather than changing the template code.
-Another use case would be to, when many forms with renderers, each configured different, shall be rendered by the same form.
-Then this setup might make more sense.
-Please also check the section about :ref:`renderers`.
+In some situations however, it might be simpler to change the signature of the form class in Python code, rather than changing the code in the template.

+Another use case would be to have a form with more than one renderer, each configured differently.
+We then can reuse a Django template but for instance render the form with different CSS classes.
+If such a setup might make sense in your project, please check the section about :ref:`renderers`.

 .. _field_by_field: